Scientific Name

 Description

-Agave beauleriana is an attractive large succulent that usually forms a solitary rosette of powdery bluish-gray leaves that undulate and bend gracefully.
-The rosette grows up to 8 feet (2.4 m) tall and u10 feet (3 m) in diameter.
-Leaves have large teeth along the margins and a dark brown terminal spine.
-The underside of the lower portion of the leaves is often patterned with dark green where the glaucus covering was rubbed off from contact with older leaves which gives this part of the plant almost dark variegation.
-The mature rosette produces an inflorescence with yellow flowers, and after flowering, it dies.
+Agave beauleriana, also known as Agave americana var. franzosinii, is an attractive large succulent that forms a usually solitary rosette of powdery, bluish-gray leaves that undulate and arch gracefully.
+The slow-growing rosette can reach up to 8 feet (2.4 m) in height and 10 feet (3 m) in diameter.
+The leaves have large teeth along the margins and a dark brown terminal spine.
+The underside of the lower portion of the leaves is often patterned with dark green, where the waxy covering was rubbed off from contact with older leaves.

 Hardiness